Alperen Şengün: 2022–23 season: Improving as a sophomore

-On 11 January 2023, Şengün recorded his first career triple-double with 10 points, 10 rebounds, and 10 assists in a 135–115 loss to the Sacramento Kings.
-He became the youngest player in Houston Rockets history to achieve a triple-double in a game.
+On 11 January 2023, Şengün recorded his first career triple-double with 10 points, 10 rebounds, and 10 assists in a 135–115 loss to the Sacramento Kings, becoming the youngest player in Houston Rockets history to achieve a triple-double in a game.
 On 16 January 2023, he posted a season-high 33 points, along with 15 rebounds, six assists, and four blocks in a 140–132 loss to the Los Angeles Lakers.
 He became the youngest player in Houston Rockets history to record at least 30 points and 10 rebounds in a game, surpassing the previous record set by Hakeem Olajuwon in 1984.
 He also became the youngest center in NBA history to record at least 30 points, 15 rebounds, and five assists in a game, breaking Shaquille O'Neal's record set in 1993.
 On 25 January 2023, Şengün recorded his second career triple-double with 21 points, 11 rebounds, and 10 assists in a 108–103 loss to the Washington Wizards.
 He became the youngest center in NBA history to record multiple triple-doubles.
 On 7 April 2023, he recorded a season-high 21 rebounds, along with 14 points in a win against the Charlotte Hornets.
 He also led all centers aged 20 or younger in assists per game, surpassing his own mark from his rookie season.

-At the conclusion of his second season, Şengün started in 72 out of 75 games he played, finishing the year with averages of 14.8 points, 9.0 rebounds, and 3.9 assists per game.
+Şengün started in 72 out of 75 games he played, with averages of 14.8 points, 9.0 rebounds, and 3.9 assists per game.
 He shot 55.3 percent from the field and averaged 28.9 minutes per game.
-His sophomore campaign drew praise from several NBA stars, who described his talent as exceptional.
-Kevin Durant was asked which young players he enjoyed watching and responded, "I would say I was going to give some love to Alperen Şengün.
-I like Şengün.
-He was dunking on a couple of people.
-I didn't know he could get up like that.
-He's nice.
-I like him."
-NBA forward Paul George compared Şengün's passing and rebounding playmaking to Magic Johnson, Pau Gasol, and Nikola Jokić.
-Minnesota Timberwolves guard Anthony Edwards stated in an interview that the Houston Rockets should build around Şengün rather than his teammates.
+His sophomore campaign drew praise from NBA stars: Kevin Durant liked his game; Paul George compared his passing and rebounding to Magic Johnson, Pau Gasol, and Nikola Jokić; and Anthony Edwards said the Rockets should build around Şengün.